Lieutenant Frederick Arthur Makin

 On January 5, 1900 he enlisted as a private (#2711) in the Imperial Yeomanry and fought with the 1st Battalion of the 23rd Company in the 2nd Boer War in South Africa.
 The Imperial Yeomanry were a mounted volunteer force and Officers and men were required to bring their own horses, clothing and saddlery with the Government providing arms, ammunition, camp equipment and transport.
 He served in South Africa from February 11, 1900 to January 28, 1901 and was discharged by his own request after, completing his service, on March 18, 1901.
 For his services he was awarded the Queen’s South Africa Medal with Clasps “Cape Colony”, “Orange Free State” and “S. A. 1901”.

-His first son, James Makin, (named after his father), was born on November 31, 1901 approximately 9 months after Frederick’s return to the UK.
+His first son, James Makin, (named after Frederick’s father), was born on November 31, 1901 approximately 9 months after Frederick’s return to the UK.
 Mary Makin was born in 1906 followed by Eric Makin in 1909 and Marjorie Makin in 1910.

 He is not mentioned in any of the Battalion or Brigade war diaries but the following article appeared in the Ashton Reporter on September 4, 1915: